anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 ```

 ## Task 4 - Train Model
 Finally, it’s time to fit our CNN model to the image dataset that we have preprocessed.
-As we used a data generator for feeding training image data, we will use .fit_generator when fitting the model to the data.
-Otherwise, .fit will be used if the training data is preprocessed arrays of number.
+As we used a data generator for preparing our training image data, we will use ```.fit_generator``` when fitting the model to the data.
+Otherwise, ```.fit``` will be used if the training data is preprocessed arrays of number.
 ```python
 # TASK 4: Train Model [WARNING: It took me 84.95 min to complete the training process]
 import time